romashkoyp/mainos/README.md

    The map displays all base locations as grey markers.

 2. **Load Campaign Data**
-   - Paste the full Odoo campaign URL (e.g., `https://kengurumedia.odoo.com/...`) and click **Load**.
+   - Paste the full Odoo campaign URL (e.g., `https://kengurumedia.odoo.com/...`) or a Google data source URL/JSON (e.g., a Google Script macro URL) and click **Load**.
-   - The tool automatically fetches and parses the campaign locations.
+   - The tool automatically fetches, parses, and (for Google data) groups campaign locations by campaign name.
    - Campaign locations appear in a unique color.
    - You can load multiple campaigns; each will have its own color and toggle.